lucasluc4/lucasluc4/README.md

 - [Temptunes](https://github.com/lucasluc4/temptunes) is a study repository about a high availability API sharing a third-party API authentication token using Redis

-- [jenetics-array-sum](https://github.com/lucasluc4/jenetics-array-sum) is a study repository of Jenetics, which is a Java library for genetic algorithms
+- [Restituicao Optimizer](https://github.com/lucasluc4/restituicaooptimizer) is a study repository that tries to optimize a non-linear function of grouping a set of revenue declarations to reduce the amount of taxes payed in Brazil.
+It uses Jenetics, which is a genetics algorithms library for Java.

 ---